doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - Supervised a B.A.-level thesis on “Authentic Existence and the ‘American Dream’ in Dreiser’s Fiction” (Pavlína Černá) 2006–07.

-- Supervised an M.A.-level thesis on Henry James (Lenka Petáková) student has suspended her status and may or may not finish her lexical item, 2006 only.
+- Supervised an M.A.-level thesis on Henry James (Lenka Petáková) 2006 only.
+Unfinished.

 - Supervised an M.A.-level thesis on cinema and critical theory (Evgenia Konoreva), 2007–08.